vlakhe/Bike_Sharing_Assignment/README.md

 ## Conclusions
 - Demand of bike increases every year
-- Demand of bike increases
+- Demand of bike increases in the month of May, June , July Aug , Sep and Oct.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->